k-onoue/k-onoue/README.md

 ## Hi there 👋

+I am currently a master's course student of the Mathematical Informatics Laboratory at the Nara Institute of Science and Technology.

+### My interests
+- Bayesian optimization
+- Gaussian processes
+- Deep kernel machines
+- Functional analysis
+- Stochastic calculus
+- Constrained optimization

 <!--
 **k-onoue/k-onoue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.